jpcaruana/my-notes/2014-05-13-AWS-Summit-Paris-2014/1-Cloud-powered-agile-enterprise.md

 ## Innovation principles at Amazon

 * custumer oriented, customer centric
-* long term decisions VS "wall steet market" short term decisions
+* long term decisions VS "wall steet market" short term
 * experiment and learn (and measure)

-They are working "*from the customer backwards*".
+They are working *from the customer backwards".
 For every new product:
 * press release: "what will be delivered"
 * FAQ
 * User interraction
 * User documentation
 * Developers documentation

-To **increase innovation**, you have to **decrease the cost of failure** (by decreasing the cost of experimentation).
+To inscrease innovation, you dave to decrease the cost of failure (by decreasing the cost of experimentation).

 Iterate fast using customers feedback.
 In 2014, AWS launched more than 80 new servicies.
 56 releases where made for Redshift since february 2013 (date of launch).
 Launch a product with little features and let customers define the product by adding the features they ask for.

 Small "2 pizzas teams" with the goal to deliver functionality to customers.

 ## Costs
 Reduced costs is the main reason customers come to AWS.
-More customers means more costs cuts (thanks to economies of scale) and costs cuts means new customers (vertuous circle).
+More customers means costs cuts (thanks to economies of scale) and costs cuts means now customers (vertuous circle).
 It also means new features.

 Since 2006 (AWS launch), we had 43 price reductions !

-The tool AWS Trusted Advisor helps customers with their costs, risks and performance by auditing their AWS infrastructure.
+The tool AWS trusted Advisor helps customers with their costs, risks and performance by auditing their AWS intfrastructure.

 70% of CAC40 enterprises now use AWS.